 When does this occur?
 After the Tribulation and only those Jews who endure the Tribulation and manage to live through it will ever see the Kingdom of God.
 And during the Kingdom Christ will rein supreme and fulfill that promise.

 Christians, on the other hand, were given a heavenly inheritance, not earthly:

 "In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will, in order that we, who were the first to put our hope in Christ, might be for the praise of his glory.
 And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
 When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession—to the praise of his glory."
 (Ephesians 1:11-14)

 “If we endure, we shall also reign with Him” (2 Tim.
 2:12).

-Christians have been promised the Rapture when they will be taken to Heaven (to rein with Christ), whereas believing Jews who endure the Tribulation will go into the Kingdom of God promised to Abraham and his descendants.
+Christians (and Jews who believe that Christ is their promised Messiah) have been promised the Rapture when they will be taken to Heaven (to rein with Christ).
+Those who don't believe in Christ (including Jews) until the Tribulation and live through it will go into the Kingdom of God promised to Abraham and his descendants.

 Other sites exposing the false teachings of Kenneth Copeland